Science & Research

 - Dimensions in metric units (e.g. 6.5 cm high x 3.2 cm diameter).

 Labeling: Describe all labeling associated with the sample, including that found on retail cartons, inserts, direct printing, and wrappers attached to sample units.
-If labeling from the outer container enclosing the immediate container is submitted with the Collection Report, the analyst indicates on the worksheet that this labeling has been submitted (e.g. copy of labeling from manufacturer’s box).
+If labeling from the outer container enclosing the immediate container is submitted with the Collection Report or submitted as labeling, do not describe it here but do state that this labeling has been submitted (e.g. copy of labeling from manufacturer’s box).

 Carefully review the label and labeling both for correlation between analytical results and labeling statements and for compliance with applicable labeling regulations.
 Any discrepancies should be noted on the worksheet, and the reviewing supervisor should reflect these in the summary report.